dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

     name, name, name...

-When our server starts we need to read all of the csv files we want to use.
+When our server starts we need to read all of the CSV files we want to use.
 Next we need to combine them all together.
 Once we read the files where would we store the data?
 We want to search by name and then have a counter of how many times that person attended an event.
 In javascript we can define an object to store data in this way.Insert these couple lines before http.serverCreate

     var peopleDictionary = {}; //defines and empty object peopleDictionary['dmytro yashkir'] = 1; //its a lie!